Help Clients Pay Less for Flood Insurance

 Find information about:

-The amount that clients pay for their annual flood insurance premium is calculated based on many factors.
+Under Risk Rating 2.0: Equity in Action, the amount that clients pay for their annual flood insurance premium is calculated based on many factors, including flood types, distance from a flooding source, frequency of flood, elevation, and the cost to rebuild a property.

 The National Flood Insurance Program (NFIP) encourages customers to work with their agents to discuss their cost reduction options.